eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.binding.https.md

 </aside>

-- The `callbackAddress` property specifies the base endpoint `URL` where the client receives [=Messages=] associated with the CN.
+- The `callbackAddress` property specifies the base endpoint `URL` where the client receives [=Messages=] associated with the [=Contract Negotiation=].
 Support for the `HTTPS` scheme is required.
 Implementations may optionally support other URL schemes.

 - Callback [=Messages=] will be sent to paths under the base URL as described by this specification.
 Note that [=Providers=] should properly handle the cases where a trailing `/` is included